 + Q: I heard you sold your biggest helicopter type.
 Is this true?

 A: Yes, we sold our Bell 205 A1 as it was getting older and we wanted to acquire a twin engine medium helicopter.
-We acquired a Bell 212 HP/BLR 2 years ago, and it currently resides in Whistler.
+We acquired our first Bell 212 HP/BLR several years ago (we now operate two and soon three), and they currently reside in Whistler.

 + Q: Are you part of the proposed Whistler FIRST program?